trychlos/pwix-permissions/README.md

         Trace not allowed results

     Defaults to `Permissions.C.Verbose.CONFIGURE`.

+- `warnIfTaskNotFound`

+    Whether to emit a console warning if the task is not found in our referentiel, defaulting to `true`.

 Remind too that Meteor packages are instanciated at application level.
 They are so only configurable once, or, in other words, only one instance has to be or can be configured.
 Addtionnal calls to `Permissions.configure()` will just override the previous one.
 You have been warned: **only the application should configure a package**.